ChrisGrigg/weather-lambda/README.md

 - make centralised error handling which sends all errors to error log in cloud which notifies the dev team (cloudwatch logs in AWS are hard to use)
 - tighten up CORS so only the client can access this Lambda (config would be required for; local, dev, uat and prod environments)
 - use typescript
+- add security to the Lambda using JWT with AWS Cognito for management